Tsehla/strwify_voucher_transaction_auto_management/README.md

 Run npm i, to start server

 # Login
-For login use any details shown on https://github.com/Tsehla/strwify_voucher_transaction_auto_management/tree/master/updates for specific type of user you want to acess.
+For login use any details shown on https://github.com/Tsehla/strwify_voucher_transaction_auto_management/tree/master/updates for specific type of user you want to access.

 # links